 6. Bracket your Shots

 Bracketing your shots is a good practice.
 Use the auto-bracketing feature in your SLR camera.
-In this way you will be able to capture three or more images with different exposures.
+In this way, you will be able to capture three or more images with different exposures.
 You can select the correctly or creatively exposed image from these.
-You can also use these images to create a HDR version of the image.
+You can also use these images to create an HDR version of the image.

 7. Motion Blur

 By using slower shutter speeds you can create motion blur in the image.
 If the amount of incoming light is more then there is a chance that you may end up in a whitewashed image.
 In such a situation either increase the shutter speed or use an ND filter to cut out the extra light.

 Using a polarizing filter is a good option.
 The polarizer helps to cut out the reflection from water and also helps in saturating the various colors in the image.
 Thus, a polarizer can help you in enhancing your shots.
 Also, make sure that you are using a good decent polarizing filter.
 Cheap quality ones will affect your final image.